electricimp/ElectricImp-Sublime/README.md

 ```
 {
   "model-id"      : "my-model-id",
-  "device-file"   : "mymodel.device.nut",
+  "device-file"   : "device.nut",
-  "agent-file"    : "mymodel.agent.nut",
+  "agent-file"    : "agent.nut",
   "device-id"     : "my-selected-device-id"
 }
 ```

+### Opening an existing Project

+To open an existing Electric Imp project, select the ``Project->Open Project...`` menu option and choose the
+<Project Name>.sublime-project file from your project directory.

+**The plugin won't properly detect Electric Imp project if it's not opened as described, i.e. if it's opened as a folder, not as a Text Sublime project!**

+### Building the Code

+To build and deploy the application code, please select ``Electric Imp->Build and Run`` menu item.

+When one builds the code (or does any other action, that requires access to the imp server) for the first time, the user is asked to provide:

+- [ ] Build API Key - can be obtained at the [Web IDE](https://ide.electricimp.com) by clicking on user name link at the top right corner and selecting the Build API Keys menu item
+- [ ] New Model name to be created for the project.
+Each Electric Imp project is associated with a particular Model, i.e. application code.

+NOTE: to build and deploy your code it's not necessary to select a device for your project.
+Even if you don't have a device selected, you still can work on the code and receive compilation errors from the server.

+If you want to have you code running on a specific device and see it's logs, you need to select a device (``Electric Imp->Device->Select`` Device).

-On a new project creation the device and agent code (device.nut and agent.nut) is automatically downloaded for the specified Model and is stored in the appropriated files inside the project folder.
+When a project is created the empty device and agent code (device.nut and agent.nut) files are automatically created and stored in the ``src`` project folder.

 If a project is created successfully, a new window with the project folder is opened.

-**To start working with the Electric Imp project one should either click on the <Project Name>.sublime-project in the file browser (assuming the appropriate file association is set up in the system).
-You may also open the project by selecting Project->Open Project... menu option and choosing your <Project Name>.sublime-project file.**

-The plugin doesn't identify the Electric Imp project if it's not properly opened as described.

-#### Pushing the Code to the Server
+### Building and Running the Code

-The code can be pushed to the server by selecting Electric Imp->Deploy menu item.
-This action uploads the agent and the device code to the server and restarts the model.
-When pushing the code the user may be asked to select a device to view the logs for.
+The code can be pushed to the Model by selecting ``Electric Imp->Build and Run`` menu item.
+This action uploads the agent and the device code to the server and restarts the model with all the devices attached.

-#### The Server Logs Console
+### Logs Console

-The console can be popped up by selecting Electric Imp->Console menu item.
-It shows the live logs for the selected device.
+The Console can be popped up by selecting ``Electric Imp->Show Console`` menu item.
+The Console shows live logs from the Model and the selected device.

-#### Device Selection
+### Selecting Device

-Device can be selected through the Electric Imp->Select Device menu item.
+Device can be selected through the ``Electric Imp->Device->Select Device`` menu item.
 The selected device is used as a source of logs for the Server Logs Console.

+### Adding Device to the Model

+To add a device to the project model, select ``Electric Imp->Device->Add Device`` menu item.
+The newly added device is selected as the current one, which means the Console will show the logs for it.

+### Removing Device from the Model

+Devices can be removed from the model by selecting ``Electric Imp->Device->Remove Device``.

+NOTE: one can't delete an active device (the one that is currently selected as current for the project).

-#### Retrieving Agent URL
+### Retrieving Agent URL

-Agent URL can be retrieved by selecting Electric Imp->Get Agent URL menu item.
+Agent URL can be retrieved by selecting ``Electric Imp->Get Agent URL`` menu item.
+The URL is saved in the clipboard.

 ### Key Shortcuts